Blairgowrie, Johannesburg - Gauteng

 The project has been continuing – one kerb at a time.
 Bron said to The Randburg Sun: “We’d love to see the whole of Blairgowrie repainted - the community spirit has grown through this initiative.”

+From the success of Operation Sparkle, the city council has recognised that they need to be open and supportive to different ways of working with residents.
 By the end of January 2025, the council made the unprecedented move to formalise a working relationship with the BCA to restore and manage the public swimming pool.

 It was a decision reached between the Gauteng Department of Sport, Arts, Culture and Recreation, Johannesburg City Parks and Zoo, the BCA and the local ward councillor, Lucinda Harman.

-• They sought the support of local businesses for things like paint supplies.
+Bringing business on board - They sought the support of local businesses for things like paint supplies.

-• On the back of the success of Operation Sparkle, the BCA had a good reputation.
+Being in good standing - Because of the success of Operation Sparkle, the BCA had a good reputation.
 This made it easier to negotiate with the city council on the pool project.

-• They secured media coverage of their successes to sustain interest in the projects.
+Using media - They secured media coverage of their successes to sustain interest in the projects.

 Acknowledgements